tdavchev/Stochastic-Futures-Prediction/README.md

 99/2700 (epoch 3), train_loss = 8.332, time/batch = 0.018
 198/2700 (epoch 7), train_loss = 0.538, time/batch = 0.015
 ```
 Inference is then done over all trajectories from the test dataset that fit the chosen criteria.
+Result is obtained from Tutorial 1.
 ```
 Processed trajectory number :  50 out of  352  trajectories
 Processed trajectory number :  100 out of  352  trajectories